fubuloubu/ERC4626/README.md

          Has units defined by the corresponding ERC20 contract.
 - share: The token of the Vault.
 Has a ratio of underlying assets exchanged on mint/deposit/withdraw/redeem (defined by the Vault).
-- slippage: any difference between advertised share price and economic realities of deposit to or withdrawal from the Vault, which is not accounted by fees.
+- slippage: Any difference between advertised share price and economic realities of deposit to or withdrawal from the Vault, which is not accounted by fees.
-- fee: an amount of assets or shares charged to the Vault.
+- fee: An amount of assets or shares charged to the Vault.
 Can be a fee on deposits, yield, AUM, withdrawal, or any other kind of fee.

 ### Methods